Bean, A Body, 2018 (photo by Manuel Vason)

 Strangelove Festival is a nomadic project spanning 180 miles and five weeks a unique festival bridging the gap between time-based genres.
 From art videos, experimental film and conventional cinema; to sound and performance works, Strangelove Festival celebrates the diversity of time-based media, with a programme of exhibitions, screenings, commissioned works, talks and performances responding to the 2019 festival theme of Duration.

-Launching at the Photographer's Gallery in London, 23 February, Strangelove Festival will travel the South East coast from Turner Contemporary in Margate, to Fabrica in Brighton, with seven days in various locations in Folkestone, including a weekend take over of Folkestone Quarterhouse.
-With two connected discussion events exploring the definition of time-based media, held in London and Folkestone.
+Launching at the Photographer's Gallery in London, 23 February, Strangelove Festival will travel the South East coast from Turner Contemporary in Margate, to Fabrica in Brighton, with four days of events in Folkestone’s Creative Quarter, including a weekend take over of Folkestone Quarterhouse.
+With connected events exploring the definition of time-based media, held in London, Margate and Folkestone.

 Directors: David Gryn and Terry Smith